GoogleChrome/developer.chrome.com/site/en/blog/css-filter-effects-landing-in-webkit/index.md

 Filter effects have been around for awhile but were [designed](https://www.w3.org/TR/filter-effects/) to work in SVG.
 They're fantastically powerful at applying effects like color intensity, warping, or blurring to an image before it's composited and rendered into the document.

-Well,...way back in 2009 Mozilla said SVG wasn't enough!
+Well, way back in 2009 Mozilla said SVG wasn't enough!
 They ended up taking filters one step further and [allowed them on HTML content](https://developer.mozilla.org/docs/Web/SVG/Applying_SVG_effects_to_HTML_content) in Firefox 3.5.
 Check out Paul Irish's timeless [demo](https://www.paulirish.com/work/videooo.xhtml) of SVG filters on a playing `<video>`.
 Again, only works in Firefox but still the bees knees.

 ## Today